MAnalytics/mywebTemplate/content/home/about.md

 # Welcome

 Welcome to my website.
-The purpose of this website is to provide a platform for a high-level description of my some of my research work, especially those ones with real practical applications.
+The purpose of this website is to provide a platform for a high-level description of my some of my research work, especially those ones with real practical and further research applications.
 These are featured in the **Tools** section of this website.
 I hope you find the contents useful.
 Enjoy!

 # About me